What does psoas muscle mean?

 - The iliopsoas connects the upper half of the body to the lower half of the body.

-- The iliacus and psoas major are generally grouped together as the “iliopsoas” when referring to the function of either individual muscle.
+- We often group iliacus and psoas major together as the “iliopsoas” when referring to the function of either individual muscle.
 The primary function of the iliopoas is to flex the hip joint.

 - Secondarily, the iliopsoas externally rotates the hip joint.